richardjtelford/checker/README.md

 practicals with very old versions of R, or without critical packages installed.
 There are several solutions to this:

-- use [rstudio.cloud](rstudio.cloud), where the instructor can control the versions of software and packages used
+- use [posit cloud](https://posit.cloud/) (formerly RStudio cloud), where the instructor can control the versions of software and packages used
 - have the class install a package that has all necessary packages for the course as dependencies
 - use the `renv` package to install packages listed in a lockfile